coderefinery/documentation/_episodes/04-sphinx.md

 environments, make sure Sphinx is installed into the Miniconda or virtual environment.

-### Create a directory for your documentation, and generate the basic documentation template:
+### Create a directory for your documentation, and generate the basic documentation template

 ```shell
 $ mkdir doc-example